DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Reiren looked at his bandages.

 "That said thee would be troubled fighting spirits in such sorry state.
-Therefore as a special, I thought of trying to make elixir that would cure your wound in half of day."
+Therefore <span title="Rephrased 特別に as I think she is trying to say it to make him feel honoured by her kindness">feeling generous</span>, I thought of trying to make elixir that would cure your wound in a half of day."

 "Half of day!?"